GEOS-ESM/GEOSldas/doc/README.CYGNSS_PreprocessedOperator_WorkingNotes.md

 - Validated a two-day innovation-only run using 50 observations per day.
 The midnight cycle read both daily files and `ObsFcstAna` contained valid CYGNSS forecast/analysis equivalents.
+- Noted that the first assimilation smoke test needs `xcompact=ycompact=2.50` for consistency with temporary CYGNSS `xcorr=ycorr=1.25`, and that this localization choice must be revisited.

 ### 2026-05-20